jacobcohen/zombiez/README.md

     containers/     <-- containers to hold props for react
                         components
-    gameStates/      <-- Holds all game states for Phaser will need a preload, a boot, and a game at the minimum prefabs/        <-- This is where we create 'classes' for enemies/objects we will use in our phaser game and initiate with sprites! reducers/       <-- This is where we will create client reducers to validate and determine game states from the server
+    gameStates/      <-- Holds all game states for Phaser needs a preload, a boot, and a game at the minimum prefabs/        <-- This is where we create 'classes' for enemies/objects we will use in our phaser game and initiate with sprites! reducers/       <-- This is where we create client reducers to validate and determine game states from the server

   assets/           <-- All Game assets go in here